 Top 10 Songs to Celebrate the 4th of July

-Want to celebrate the fourth of July with a different flavour than the usual patriotic playlist additions?
+Want to celebrate the Fourth of July with a different flavour than the usual patriotic playlist additions?
 We’ve got a sweet mix of songs for you to listen to!

 From party-pumping hip-hop to rocking American anthems, this list will guarantee to get the good times rolling whether you’re planning on flying the flag, fireworks, family and friend get-togethers or just kicking it at home.
 Let’s get into Funktasy’s Fourth of July tunes!